 Alopecia Areata Treatment

-Alopecia areata is the most common form of hair loss which usually results in spots of baldness.
-Sometimes, in most complicated cases of alopecia, the whole head becomes bald.
-Usually, the Alopecia Treatmentpatches of baldness recover and the hair regrows, however, it may take 7-10 months and even up to a few years.
-Depending on causes of hair loss, medical condition of the individual, external physical factors and form of development the boldness may become long-lasting or even permanent.
+Alopecia areata is the most common form of hair loss, which usually results in spots of baldness.
+Sometimes, in the most complicated cases of alopecia, the whole head becomes bald.
+Usually, the Alopecia Treatmentpatches of baldness recover and the hair regrows; however, it may take 7–10 months and even up to a few years.
+The baldness may become long-lasting or even permanent, depending on the causes of hair loss, the individual’s medical condition, external physical factors, and the form of development.

 Alopecia is a medical condition that causes hair loss, which results in baldness.
 The lifetime of hair is approximately 4-6 years.
 That means that every day some hairs die and fall… At the same time, new hairs grow.
-Medical scientists and researchers believe that loss of 40-60 hairs per day is normal.
-However, when this number goes up over the 100 it is considered as a pathological medical condition.
-Hair loss may be caused by different external and internal factors and may exist in a few different forms.
+Medical scientists and researchers believe that losing 40–60 hairs per day is normal.
+However, when this number goes up over 100, it is considered a pathological medical condition.
+Different external and internal factors can cause hair loss in a variety of forms.
 The most common causes of alopecia are:

-Pregnancy is another common cause of hair loss and it’s because first of all most of the time pregnancy very often keep a woman in chronic stress condition and at the same time during pregnancy the hormonal equilibrium may go out of balance.
-When pregnancy causing a hair loss baldness usually becomes noticeable 3-4 months after delivery.
+Pregnancy is another common cause of hair loss because it often places a woman in a state of chronic stress, and during this time, hormonal balance may be disrupted.
+When pregnancy causes hair loss, baldness usually becomes noticeable 3-4 months after delivery.

 Too much vitamin A causes alopecia

-Overdosing of vitamin A very often prompt hair loss.
-This cause of hair loss discovered in clinical studies and officially published by the American Academy of Dermatology.
+Overdosing on vitamin A very often prompts hair loss.
+The American Academy of Dermatology discovered this cause of hair loss through clinical studies and officially published it.

 Lack of protein causes alopecia

-In another clinical study report distributed by the American Academy of Dermatology in a case of lack of protein in individual’s diet body may “decide” to conserve protein by stopping hair grows.
+In another clinical study report from the American Academy of Dermatology, researchers found that when an individual’s diet lacks protein, the body may “decide” to conserve it by stopping hair growth.

 Most men started losing hair at age 50 and older.
-In a majority of cases, this is normal since it shows the signs of decrease of male sexual hormones concentration in the organism.
-We would not call it hair loss in those cases since hair loss is a medical condition and cannot be considered as normal.
-Boldness in men before 50 years old may be termed as alopecia and described as abnormal.
-In females, hair loss in any age is abnormal and need to be addressed appropriately.
+In most cases, this hair loss is normal because it indicates a decrease in the concentration of male sexual hormones in the body.
+We would not call it hair loss in those cases since hair loss is a medical condition that cannot be considered normal.
+We may refer to baldness in men under 50 years old as “alopecia” and describe it as abnormal.
+Hair loss in females, regardless of age, is considered abnormal and requires appropriate treatment.

 Heredity makes people prone to alopecia

 Male pattern baldness in women is often characterized as androgenic hair loss.
-Females that have family history when women in previous generations were affected by alopecia and lost hair at some point of development might be more predisposed to it.
+Women with a family history of alopecia, where previous generations experienced hair loss at some point, may be more predisposed to developing the condition.

-Same way as hormones’ disbalance during pregnancy may result in alopecia, going off birth control pills can cause the same symptoms.
-Similar to this the hormonal disproportion that happens at menopause sometimes causes alopecia.
+The same way that a hormone imbalance during pregnancy may result in alopecia, going off birth control pills can cause the same symptoms.
+Similarly, the hormonal imbalance that occurs during menopause can sometimes lead to alopecia.

 Emotional stress causes alopecia

 Emotional stress can also cause alopecia, but not as often as physical stress.
-Women more often have hair loss symptoms as a result of emotional stress and men as a result of physical.
+Women are more likely to experience hair loss symptoms due to emotional stress, while men are more likely to experience them due to physical stress.

-Approximately 10% of women in the age between 20 and 49 have symptoms of iron deficiency and as a result of it a low level of hemoglobin (anemia).
+Approximately 10% of women in the age range between 20 and 49 have symptoms of iron deficiency and, as a result, a low level of hemoglobin (anemia).
 Anemia often causes hair loss

-The low function of thyroid gland aka hypothyroidism influences cortisol production by the cortex.
+The low function of the thyroid gland, aka hypothyroidism, influences cortisol production by the cortex.
 This hormonal dysfunction can also result in hair loss.

 Vitamin B deficiency causes alopecia

-Similar to Vitamin An access deficiency of B-Vitamins can result in alopecia.
-In this case, B-Vitamins replacement therapy would resolve the problem fast and effective.
+Similar to Vitamin An access deficiency in B vitamins can result in alopecia.
+In this case, B-vitamin replacement therapy would resolve the problem fast and effectively.

 Autoimmune alopecia

-Most common form of hair loss – alopecia areata usually caused by the aggressive activity of individual’s immune system.
-This is the condition similar to an allergy.
-The organism considers hair as a foreign object inside of the body and reacts aggressively trying to defend itself.
+The most common form of hair loss, alopecia areata, is usually caused by the aggressive activity of an individual’s immune system.
+This is a condition similar to an allergy.
+The organism considers hair as a foreign object inside of the body and reacts aggressively, trying to defend itself.

-The autoimmune alopecia also often registered in patients with lupus.
-Mechanism of hair loss in lupus patients is similar to alopecia areata when the immune system of the lupus patient attacks his own hair mistakenly consider them as foreign objects.
+Patients with lupus also frequently experience autoimmune alopecia.
+The mechanism of hair loss in lupus patients is similar to alopecia areata, when the lupus patient’s immune system attacks his own hair, mistakenly considering it as foreign objects.

 Intense weight loss causes alopecia

-Speedy weight loss even if the individual intentionally targets it can be mistakenly recognized by the organism as a form of physical stress, which as it was described above often causes hair loss.
+Speedy weight loss Even if the individual intentionally targets it, it can be mistakenly recognized by the organism as a form of physical stress, which, as it was described above, often causes hair loss.

 Chemotherapy almost always causes alopecia